 Heavy metals, which I talk about in this blog post and in Radical Healing, as well as other environmental toxins, can settle into your brain and other organs.
 This can cause a variety of health conditions, such as anxiety, depression, fatigue, ADHD, other neurological conditions, and more – including migraines.
 Heavy metals can also compound symptoms caused by viruses or other foreign pathogens.
 Continually detoxing your body and brain of heavy metals can eventually halt migraines from occurring.

 Ladies, have you noticed that your migraine (or even sickness) can oh-so-conveniently arrive right around the time of your menses?
 Menstruation demands a significant shift of your body’s functioning and resources.
 At this time, a woman’s immune system is lowered because it shifts toward supporting the reproductive system.
 If your body has already been defending itself against other migraine triggers and suddenly lowers its defenses, it’s an open invitation for a migraine to take over.
-(To read more about balancing hormones here and re-regulating an unusual monthly cycle here.)
+(Read more about balancing hormones here and re-regulating an unusual monthly cycle here.)

 Getting a migraine from certain foods in your diet is typically a trigger in combination with another of the abovementioned triggers.
 If foods contribute to causing a migraine, it is likely that these foods are triggering multiple issues that are underlying your migraines.
 I recommend omitting or minimizing your intake of the following: